Giants vs. Phillies Player Props Betting Odds

 Wade Stats

-- Wade has picked up at least one hit in two straight games.
-In his last five games he is hitting .214 with two home runs, two walks and three RBI.
+- Wade has picked up a hit in three games in a row.
+In his last five games he is hitting .267 with two home runs, two walks and three RBI.

 Wade Recent Games